Rush Limbaugh and the cutting edge of societal evolution, emitting vocal vibrations coast to coast on Friday.

 Can't find any donors willing to commit.

-Caitlin Dawson acknowledged I specifically did not find the right donor to get me to that effort.
+Caton Dawson acknowledged, I specifically did not find the right donor to get me to that effort.

-The GOP establishment befuddled at Trump's resilience, expressed confidence that Ben Carson's discomfort in answering foreign policy questions, seemingly oh, you hear what Carson said.
+The GOP establishment, befuddled at Trump's resilience, expressed confidence that Ben Carson's discomfort in answering foreign policy questions, seeming, oh, you hear what Carson said?

 They're all over him, too.

-And so they're now running around saying that that Carson compared Syrian refugees to rabid dogs.
+And so they're now running around saying that Carson compared Syrian refugees to rabid dogs.

-And and again, everybody knows that's not what he meant.
+And again, everybody knows that's not what he meant.

-If he was comparing anybody to rabid dogs, he's talking about these terrorists and just wantonly kill like a rabid dog does.
+If he was comparing anybody to rabid dogs, he's talking about these terrorists that just wantonly kill like a rabid dog does.

 Let's take a brief time out.